Rebecca Allison: Activism

 In 1998, Allison created an online resource site focusing on the medical, legal, and spiritual needs of transgender people.
 The website included a compilation of statutes for amending sex on a birth certificate, a brochure on facial feminization surgery, criticism of the controversial 2003 book The Man Who Would Be Queen by J. Michael Bailey, and a section on spirituality.
-Allison's website was cited by several publications on LGBT health care and LGBT rights.
+Allison's website was cited by several publications on LGBTQ health care and LGBTQ rights.
 She was president of the Gay and Lesbian Medical Association, as well as Chair of the American Medical Association Advisory Committee on Gay, Lesbian, Bisexual, and Transgender Issues, and assisted in the passage of AMA Resolution 22, "Removing Financial Barriers to Care for Transgender Patients."
 Allison was also active in Soulforce and organized the Phoenix Transgender Day of Remembrance annually with her partner Margaux Schaffer.